-3. And this brings us, in the third place, to the worth of this rhetorical method to the preacher, because it is closely connected with his theological training and discipline.
+III.
+And this brings us, in the third place, to the worth of this Rhetorical method to the preacher, because it is so closely connected with his theological training and discipline.

 It is plain, from what has been said, that eloquent preaching cannot originate without profound theological knowledge.
 The eloquent preacher is simply the thorough theologian who has now gone out of his study, and up into the pulpit.
-In other words, eloquence in this as well as in every other instance, is founded in knowledge.
-Cicero says that Socrates was wont to say that all men are eloquent enough on subjects whereon they have knowledge; a saying which re-appears in the common and homely rule for eloquence, "Have something to say, and then say it."
+In other words, eloquence in this, as well as in every other instance, is founded in knowledge.
+Cicero says that Socrates was wont to say that all men are eloquent enough on subjects whereon they have knowledge: a saying which re-appears in the common and homely rule for eloquence, "Have something to say, and then say it."

-Hence a rhetorical training which does not sustain intimate relations to the general culture and discipline of the pupil is worthless.
-At no point does an artificial rhetoric betray itself so quickly and so certainly as We feel that it has no intercommunication with the character and acquisitions of the individual.
-It is a foreign method, which he has adopted by a volition, and not a spontaneous one which has sprung up out of his character and culture, and is in perfect sympathy with it.
-But the rhetoric of nature has all the theological training of the preacher back of it as its support, beneath it as its soil and nutriment.
-All that he has become by long years of study and reflection, goes to maintain him as a rhetorician, so that his oratory is really the full and powerful display of what he is and has become by vigorous professional study, The rhetoric is the man himself.
+Hence a Rhetorical training which does not sustain intimate relations to the general training and discipline of the pupil is worthless.
+At no point does an artificial Rhetoric betray itself so quickly and so certainly as here.
+We feel that it has no intercommunication with the character and acquisitions of the individual.
+It is a foreign method, which he has adopted by a volition, and not a spontaneous one which has sprung up out of his character and culture and is in perfect sympathy with it.
+But the Rhetoric of nature has all the theological training of the preacher back of it as its support-beneath it, as its soil and nutriment.
+All that he has become by long years of study and reflection, goes to maintain him as a Rhetorician, so that his oratory is really the full and powerful display of what he is and has become by vigorous professional study.
+The Rhetoric is the man himself.

 In this way, a showy and tawdry manner is inevitably avoided, as it always should be, by the preacher.
-It cannot be said of him.

-as it can be of too many, "He is a mere rhetorician."
-For this professional study, this lofty and calm theological discipline. this solemn care of human souls, this sacred professional character, will all show themselves in his general style and manner, and preclude everything ostentatious or gaudy, much more everything scenic or theatrical.
+It cannot be said of him, as it can of too many, "He is a mere Rhetorician."
+For this professional study-this lofty and calm theological discipline, this solemn care of human souls, this sacred professional character-will all show themselves in his general style and manner, and preclude every thing ostentatious or gaudy, much more, every thing scenic or theatrical.
 The form will correspond to the matter.
-The matter being the most solemn and most weighty truth of God, the form will be the most chastened, the most symmetrical, and the most commanding, manner of man.
+The matter being the most solemn and most weighty truth of God, the form will be the most chastened, the most symmetrical, and the most commanding manner of man.

-And in this way, again, the rhetorical training of the preacher will exert a reflex influence upon his theological training. true sacred rhetoric is a sort of practical theology, and is so styled in some nomen-It is a practical expansion and exhibition of a scientific system for the purpose of influencing the popular mind.
+And in this way, again, the rhetorical training of the preacher will exert a reflex influence upon his theological training.
+A true sacred Rhetoric is a sort of practical theology, and is so styled in some nomenclatures.
+It is a practical expansion and exhibition of a scientific system for the purpose of influencing the popular mind.
 When, therefore, it is well conceived and well handled, it exerts a reflex influence upon theological science itself, that is beneficial in the highest degree.
-It cannot, it is true, change the nature and substance of the truth, but it can bring it out into distinct consciousness.
-The effort to popularise scientific knowledge, the endeavour to put logic into the form of rhetoric, imparts a clearness to conceptions, and a determination to opinions, that cannot be attained in the closet of the mere speculatist.
-Not until a man has endeavoured to transfer his conceptions, not until he has pushed his way through the confusion and misunderstandings of another man's mind, and has tried to lodge his views in it, does he know the full significance and scope of even his own knowledge.
+It cannot, it is true, change the character and substance of the truth, but it can bring it out into distinct consciousness.
+The effort to popularize scientific know-ledge-the endeavor to put logic into the form of Rhetoric-imparts a clearness to conceptions, and a determination to opinions, that cannot be attained in the closet of the mere speculatist.
+Not until a man has endeavored to transfer his conceptions-not until he has pushed his way through the confusion and misunderstandings of another man's mind, and has tried to lodge his views in it-does he know the full significance and scope of even his own knowledge.